Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow.md

   - Parent Management Group ID

 > **Note:** The Service Principal must be able to query its own details in the Azure Active Directory (AAD).
 To that end, ensure it has at least the (default) role 'Cloud application administrator'.

-### 2. Fork the Public Bicep Registry repository
+## 2. Fork the module source repository

-Next, you'll want to create your own fork of repository.
+Bicep AVM Modules (both Resource and Pattern modules) will be homed in the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and live within an `avm` directory that will be located at the root of the repository, as per [SNFR19](/Azure-Verified-Modules/specs/shared/#id-snfr19---category-publishing---registries-targeted).

+Module owners are expected to fork the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository and work on a branch from within their fork, before then creating a Pull Request (PR) back into the [`Azure/bicep-registry-modules`](https://github.com/Azure/bicep-registry-modules) repository's `main` branch.

 To do so, simply navigate to the [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules) repository, select the `'Fork'` button to the top right of the UI, select where the fork should be created (i.e., the owning organization) and finally click 'Create fork'.

-### 3. Configure the CI environment
+## 3. Configure the CI environment

 To configure the CI environment you have to perform several steps:
 - [3.1 Set up secrets](#31-set-up-secrets)